dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/nerddinner/provide-crud-create-read-update-delete-data-form-entry-support.md

 | */Dinners/* | GET | Display an HTML list of upcoming dinners. |
 | */Dinners/Details/[id]* | GET | Display details about a specific dinner. |

-We will now add action methods to implement three additional URLs: <em>/Dinners/Edit/[id], /Dinners/Create,</em>and<em>/Dinners/Delete/[id]</em>.
+We will now add action methods to implement three additional URLs: */Dinners/Edit/[id]*, */Dinners/Create*, and */Dinners/Delete/[id]*.
 These URLs will enable support for editing existing Dinners, creating new Dinners, and deleting Dinners.

 We will support both HTTP GET and HTTP POST verb interactions with these new URLs.
 HTTP GET requests to these URLs will display the initial HTML view of the data (a form populated with the Dinner data in the case of "edit", a blank form in the case of "create", and a delete confirmation screen in the case of "delete").
 HTTP POST requests to these URLs will save/update/delete the Dinner data in our DinnerRepository (and from there to the database).